-She is astounded, amazed and stunned by the shooting.
+She is astounded, amazed and stunned by the pictures in the editorial.

-I tell her what she said to me on that occasion, and she feels obliged to sign again, just below, as if to give witness to our second meeting.
+I tell her what she said to me on that occasion.
+She felt obliged to sign it again, just below, as if to testify to our second meeting.

-She looks at the photos, she looks at the pages like in a mirror and tells me that it’s a crazy thing, it’s a dive into the past.
-She shows the copy to the boy next to her, we talk, we exchange some jokes.
+Marina can’t stop looking at the photos.
+She looks at the pages like in a mirror and tells me: – That it’s a crazy thing, it’s a dive into the past.
+Then she shows the copy to the boy next to her, we talk, we exchange some jokes.